 - Keep away from dust or moisture: The slip ring works well under temperatures below 80° C and minimal humidity.
 It means that if you are to use the slip ring in extreme weather conditions, you have to insulate it to protect it from weathering due to the extreme conditions.

 - Separate: It is essential to note the parts that need separation.
 Keep the stationary leads away from the axis, and the rotary leads away from fixed parts.
 That is to avoid any friction that may result from the parts touching each other.
 The friction may lead to parts wearing out, thereby increasing the cost of maintenance.

 What are the benefits of using the slip ring?
 Yes, slip rings indeed enable the transfer of current and signals between rotating and stationary parts, but the following are the advantages of using the through-hole slip ring:

-- The slip ring supports the transmission of both power and signals: It is suitable to use in processing plants, generators and even in turbines since it can transmit the current and signals effectively, fast and I a reliable way.
+- The slip ring supports the transmission of both power and signals: It is suitable to use in processing plants, generators, and even in turbines since it can transmit the current and signals effectively, fast, and in a reliable way.

 - Uses fiber brush technology: Most slip ring manufacturers use fiber material.
-That is because it rarely rust requires no lubrication and that reduces maintenance fee.
+That is because it rarely rusts and requires no lubrication and that reduces maintenance fees.